Freepaq/MediaManager/README.md

 Little utility to sort all Phot and video from a origin folder to a destination folder

-Destination folder will be organised automatically with years and inside all yers folders with months
+Destination folder will be organised automatically with years and inside all years folders with months

+Origin folder will be scanned and also the sub-folders

 ## Usage